Pedrokostam/PyMergeImagesPdfs/README.md

 ## *Drag&Drop* usage

 While you can always drag and drop elements onto the script/executable, it is recommened to first tweak the configuration file.
-There should be a configuration file named `config_dragdrop.toml` near the app - it been tweaked to provide better *drag&drop* usage.
+There should be a configuration file named `config_dragdrop.toml` near the app - it's been tweaked to provide better *drag&drop* usage.
 For example, the output folder is set to **~/Desktop** and the app will not close the console until the user presses Enter.

-If you plan on using the app this way, rename `config_dragdrop.toml` to `config.toml`.
+If you plan on using the app this way, rename that file to `config.toml` (or see the [next section](#shortcuts)).
 Of course, you can edit the file to your liking.

+### Shortcuts

+On Windows it may be convenient to create a shortcut to the executable.
+With a shortcut you can specify arguments in the target field - those will be recognized by the app when opening the shortcut.
+If you want to use the executable both from the command line and with *drag&drop* you can specify the config for *drag&drop* in the shortcut (path relative to the `Start in:` field).

+This way the configuration from `config.toml` is used when in command line (without the need to use `--config`) but *drag&drop* uses its own configuration file.

 ## Language